Mayer Brown: Pro bono work

 Partners Nicole Saharsky, Michael Scodro and Marcia Goodman along with associates Minh Nguyen-Dang and Carmen Longoria-Green, obtained a landmark settlement for the players on the US Women’s National Soccer Team (USWNT) in their 2019 equal-pay lawsuit against the US Soccer Federation (USSF).
 The parties agreed to settle for $24 million in backpay damages and a guarantee of equal pay going forward for all games, including for the World Cup.
 This is the first commitment from a major US sports federation to pay female and male athletes equally.

 In 2019, Mayer Brown obtained a nationwide injunction against the US government and its decision to terminate temporary protected status for 60,000 Haitians.

 Attorneys Matthew Ingber, Christopher Mikesh, and Justin Perkins secured asylum in the United States for a 12-year old Nigerian chess prodigy and his family.
+This has allowed the boy to compete in international chess tournaments and set a new record in the process.

 Attorneys from Mayer Brown represented a group of migrants in 2021 and successfully argued that asylum seekers coming to U.S. ports of entry have rights under U.S. law that cannot be denied by preventing them from physically crossing the border.
+In 2024, the Ninth Circuit largely affirmed the District Court’s opinion, including the precedent that the government’s duty applies even to asylum seekers who have not yet reached a port of entry due to the government’s unlawful turnbacks.
+The decision was overturned by the U.S Supreme Court in the spring of 2026.

 Beginning in 2021, the firm led a coalition of 20 law firms and corporate legal departments working to evacuate nearly 150 Asian University for Women (AUW) students in Afghanistan and place them at universities throughout the U.S. to continue their studies.
+Mayer Brown then led a coalition of 20 law firms and corporate legal departments to help the students apply for asylum.
+By March 2024, all the represented students had been granted asylum in the United States and the coalition is now working to help them obtain legal permanent residency.

+In 2021, Mayer Brown worked with the Washington Lawyers' Committee and Disability Rights Maryland to sue on behalf of a man who was beaten by Maryland sheriff's deputies during a mental health crisis.
+The team obtained a substantial settlement payment for the man as well as a series of policy changes in the county sheriff's office.